How A Rising Star Of White Nationalism Broke Free From The Movement

 On how President Obama's election motivated white nationalists

 Saslow: I think a lot of white nationalists saw President Obama's election as a huge opportunity for their movement.
-Because what white nationalists have done, with dangerous effect, is play to this factually incorrect sense of grievance that exists, unfortunately in large parts of white America.
+Because what white nationalists have done, with dangerous effect, is play to this factually incorrect sense of grievance that exists, unfortunately, in large parts of white America.

 Polls consistently show that 30 to 40 percent of white Americans believe that they experience more discrimination and more prejudice than people of color or than Jews, which is factually incorrect by every measure that we have, but by feeding that sense of grievance and by playing to these ideas of your country is being taken away, things are changing, this is turning into a place that you don't recognize.
 We don't need this kind of immigration.
 We don't want these signs in Spanish — that has a huge effect with a lot of voters, and it's what got Derek elected [he was unable to serve in office], and it's what has gotten other politicians elected in our country as well.